learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between Call, Apply and Bind?
+## Q 9.14.
+What is the difference between Call, Apply and Bind?

 * **Call** invokes the function and allows you to pass in arguments one by one.
 * **Apply** invokes the function and allows you to pass in arguments as an array.